-GS Student Life hosts programs and events to promote inclusion and support specific populations at GS (including, but not limited to, Postbac Premed students, Dual BA and Joint program students, international students, veteran students, and more).
+GS Student Life hosts programs and events to promote inclusion and support specific populations at GS (including, but not limited to, Postbac Premed students, Dual and Joint Degree Program students, international students, veteran students, and more).
 Programs include:

 - Veterans Day Luncheon and Programs for student veterans